monika-mak/Project_Portfolio_2-Friends_Trivia/README.md

 - [Google Dev Tools](https://developer.chrome.com/docs/devtools/) - Used for troubleshooting, testing features, and solving issues related to responsiveness and styling.
 - [GitHub](https://github.com/) - Used to save and store the project files.
-- [Adobe Firefly](https://www.adobe.com/products/firefly.html) - Utilized to generate AI-enhanced images (Hero Image).

 ### Image and Color Resources

 - [Photopea](https://www.photopea.com/) - Used for logo creation.
+- [Responsively](https://responsively.app/) - used to capture ewebsite responsivenes.
+- [Browserstack](https://www.browserstack.com/) - used to test browser responsivenes.
 - [Tiny PNG](https://tinypng.com/) - Compressed images to optimize website performance.
 - [Favicon.io](https://favicon.io/) - Tool used to create the website's favicon.
 - [Coolors](https://coolors.co/) - Assisted in creating a modern, matching color palette.